jangler/oracles-randomizer/notes.md

 - $15:466b = hl-1 here is the index of the treasure item's info (collection mode, param, text, and sprite, in that order). in other words, (hl) is the treasure item's param.
+- $3ab2 = getFreeInteractionSlot, called when a new "interaction" is needed. this is used when a room's interactions are loaded (almost anything that's not a static tile), but it's also used when creating new objects, like the floodgate key. if there's a `ld (hl),60` afterward, that means it's an item interaction, and the item ID and subID are usually in registers b and c.

 others that might be good to know:

 - $0e3b = drawObject
-- $16eb = giveTreasure, which i believe offsets the treasure paramsuch that it needs to be passed as one higher than usual. e.g. if you want $00, pass $01.
+- $16eb = giveTreasure, which i believe offsets the treasure param such that it needs to be passed as one higher than usual. e.g. if you want $00, pass $01.
 - $271a = createTreasure
-- $3ab2 = getFreeInteractionSlot, called when a new "interaction" is needed. this is used when a room's interactions are loaded, and when some other event happens, like a monster falling into a pit.

 ## notable ram addresses